Rebilly/api-definitions/CONTRIBUTING.md

 - Add `"#/parameters/collectionLimit"` and `"#/parameters/collectionOffset"` to Resource collection, if pagination is needed.
 - Add `"#/parameters/collectionFields"` to Resource collection to allow return only specified fields.
-- Add `"#/parameters/collectionExpand"` to Resource collection if Resource contains embedded resources
+- Add `"#/parameters/collectionExpand"` to Resource collection if Resource contains embedded resources.
-- Add `"#/parameters/collectionQuery"` to Resource collection if Resource support search by ‘?q=’ param
+- Add `"#/parameters/collectionQuery"` to Resource collection if Resource support search by ‘?q=’ param.
-- Add `"#/parameters/collectionFilter"` to Resource collection if Resource support search by ‘?filter=’ param
+- Add `"#/parameters/collectionFilter"` to Resource collection if Resource support search by ‘?filter=’ param.
-- Add `"#/parameters/collectionCriteria"` to Resource collection if Resource support search by ‘?criteria=’ param
+- Add `"#/parameters/collectionCriteria"` to Resource collection if Resource support search by ‘?criteria=’ param.
 - Add `"#/parameters/collectionSort"` to Resource collection if Resource support sorting.
     - Define all sortable properties.